-- Feel confused or have concentration or memory problems.
+- Feel confused or have attention or memory problems.

 If any of these symptoms are present, consult a healthcare provider within 24 to 48 hours of the injury.

-When a patient comes to Cape Regional Concussion Care Center for an evaluation, we begin with a complete health history and physical examination.
-Any history of concussion and a complete list of medications will be required.
-Our physical examination may include speech and gait analysis, full musculoskeletal and neurological examination, and tests that might include MRI or CT scans.
+When a patient comes to Cape Regional Concussion Care Center for an assessment, we begin with a complete health history and physical exam.
+Any history of concussion and a complete list of prescriptions will be required.
+Our physical exam may include speech and gait analysis, full body and neurology exam, and tests that might include MRI or CT scans.

-Our physical and occupational therapists develop programs tailored to each patient’s unique conditions and abilities, focusing on:
+Our physical and occupational therapists develop programs tailored to each patient’s unique conditions and ability, focusing on:

 - Restoring strength and endurance.